Belphonz/Starve-Style/docs/Complex-Type-Scope/Naming-Conventions-Template-Parameters.md

 `Template Parameters` should be written in `SCREAMING_SNAKE_CASE`.
 The main reason for this is that I believe that they should be easy to differentiate from variables initialized within function scope.

-`typename` should be preferred over `class` for `template parameters`, for the simple reason that I find them easier to understand.
+`typename` should be preferred over `class` for `template parameters`, for the simple reason that I find it more relevant a term.
 If the `template parameter` is for a general type than it should be called `T`, for anything else it should be named after its purpose.
+For any subsequent types they should be named `TT`, `TTT` etc.
 Example :
 ``` cpp linenums="1"
 template <typename T, size_t SIZE>